zowe/docs-site/docs/user-guide/systemrequirements-zosmf-lite.md

 ---|---|---
 z/OSMF welcome page does not load in your web browser. | The SSL handshake was not successful.
 This problem can be related to the browser certificate. | See [Certificate error in the Mozilla Firefox browser](https://www.ibm.com/support/knowledgecenter/SSLTBW_2.3.0/com.ibm.zos.v2r3.izua300/IZUHPINFO_FirefoxCertificateError.htm).
 To log into z/OSMF, enter a valid z/OS user ID and password.
 Your account might be locked after too many incorrect log-in attempts.| The user ID is not connected to the IZUADMIN group.  | Connect your user ID to the IZUADMIN group.
 To log into z/OSMF, enter a valid z/OS user ID and password.
-Your account might be locked after too many incorrect log-in attempts. | The password is expired.       | Log on to TSO using your z/OS User ID and password, you will be asked to change your password if it’s expired.
+Your account might be locked after too many incorrect log-in attempts. | The password is expired.       | Log on to TSO using your z/OS User ID and password, you will be asked to change your password if it's expired.

 ### Mounting the z/OSMF user file system at IPL time